 Early detection is key to a full recovery

 According to the Oral Cancer Foundation, oral cancer causes more than 8,000 deaths in the United States each year.
 This shocking statistic makes oral cancer seem particularly deadly, but the truth is that it causes so many deaths because it is often detected at advanced stages.
-Your Houston family dentist at Smile Sonrisa Dental is committed to helping you maintain great overall health as well as oral health, so we vigilantly screen you for oral cancer at each checkup.
+Our family dentists at Smile Sonrisa Dental & Orthodontics are committed to helping you maintain excellent overall health as well as oral health, so we vigilantly screen you for oral cancer at each checkup.
 Regular screenings allow us to investigate any abnormalities we see at the earliest possible stages so that you have the best chances of a full recovery if oral cancer is diagnosed.

 Early detection of oral cancer is the key to survival.
-That is why it is important for you to see your Houston family dentist regularly for checkups.
-If it has been awhile since you have had an adult dental exam and cleaning, contact Smile Sonrisa Dental as soon as possible to schedule your appointment.
+That is why it is essential for you to see your Houston family dentist regularly for checkups.
+If it has been a while since you have had an adult dental exam and cleaning, contact Smile Sonrisa Dental & Orthodontics as soon as possible to schedule your appointment.